Directory of U.S. Military Rockets and Missiles

 HTV-1

-Phase III of the Falcon program, originally planned to run from 2007 to 2010, is going to further develop the HTV and integrate it with the SLV.
-The second and third generation HTV designs (HTV-2 and HTV-3) are to incorporate further improved aerodynamic configurations, thermal protection systems, guidance, navigation and control systems.
-The vehicles are going to be about 3.5-4.5 m long and weigh about 900 kg.
-HTV-1 through -3 designs have an increasingly "waverider-like" shape for increased L/D (lift/drag), increasing flight duration and re-entry cross range.
-HTV-2 will be an expendable Mach 20+ design, but HTV-3 will be a fully reusable vehicle with a design speed of about Mach 10 at 40000 m (130000 ft).
-Although HTV-1 and -2 are unpowered designs, it's possible that the reusable HTV-3 will use a scramjet engine.
-At the time of this writing, two HTV-2 launches (HTV-2a and HTV-2b) are planned for 2009.
-The boosters will be Orbital Sciences Minotaur IV 4-stage rockets.
-A launch schedule for HTV-3, and whether this vehicle will actually use one of the Falcon SLV boosters, has not been published so far.
+Phase III of the Falcon program, originally planned to run from 2007 to 2010, was to further develop the HTV and integrate it with the SLV.
+The second and third generation HTV designs (HTV-2 and HTV-3) were to incorporate further improved aerodynamic configurations, thermal protection systems, guidance, navigation and control systems.
+The vehicles were going to be about 3.5-4.5 m long and weigh about 900 kg.
+HTV-1 through -3 designs had an increasingly "waverider-like" shape for increased L/D (lift/drag), increasing flight duration and re-entry cross range.
+HTV-2 was an expendable Mach 20+ design, but HTV-3 was to be a fully reusable vehicle with a design speed of about Mach 10 at 40000 m (130000 ft).

 Image: DARPA